DevMountain/code-live-student/README.md

 ```

 ## Usage
-Navigate to the directory that will hold the instructor's code files and folders that will be synced and run:
+Navigate to the directory that will hold the instructor's syncing code and run:

 ```